Taufeeq-Hussain/taufeeq-hussain/README.md

 <h1 align="center">Hi 👋, I'm Taufeeq Hussain</h1>
 <h3 align="center">An I.T Undergrad at Muffakham Jah College of Engineering and Technology.
 My expertise extends beyond conventional boundaries, encompassing Front-End Development, Machine Learning and the intricate realm of Data Science.
 I see myself as a proactive person and seek new opportinities to develop and grow in my role.
-In addition to my technical skills, I value and prioritize strong interpersonal skills.
-I believe that effective communication, active listening, and empathy are key components in building positive relationships.
 I am excited about the opportunities that lie ahead and look forward to collaborating with like-minded professionals.</h3>

 - 💬 Ask me about **Data Science, Data Analytics, Javascript, Machine Learning**